dolap22223/DenateExample/README.md

 * Certain features are only available when a denate online service connection is established such as match, lobbies e.t.c.
 So its recommeded you always establish a denate connection regardless of the features being used.

 * Voice chat can only be well tested using multiple computers

+* After joining a voice channel, its normal to notice a 3 to 5 second delay before hearing the audio of other players.

 <h2>💻 Built with</h2>